Gathiira/Gathiira.github.io/README.md

 - 💻 I have 2+ years of work experience in the Software Development field.
 - 🌱 I’m currently learning React JS & Cloud(Azure, GCP, AWS).
 - 💞️ Interests &rarr; Coding, listening to music and Planting Trees.
+- 👯 I’m always in for a collaboration.
+Hit me up if you have a cool project we can code.

 ## Tech Stack